graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `interfaces` must return the set of interfaces that an object implements (if none, `interfaces` must return the empty set).
 - All other fields must return {null}.
+- `directives` must return the ordered set of directives applied to this type.

 **Union**